dylanpinn/FIT3036/final-report/04-results.md

 * In the initial research, I couldn't find any other implementations/research that did these calculations using vector data.
 This was implemented through trial and error.

+## Externally Observable Features

+* Input
+  * User can manipulate the Google Map component using either touch/mouse.
+  * User can input coordinates for the Map to centre on this position.
+* Output
+  * The area in km^2 of the requested area is displayed to the user.
+  * This is a hard-coded square of size 1km^2.
+  * The user then can request the total surface area of the roads within this area.
+  * This result is presented to the user.

+## Performance

+* The backend API is hosted on AWS Lambda, this restricts the amount of time the functions and run for and the amount of space that they can occupy.
+  * The current settings are:
+    * 1024 MB of memory
+    * 6 seconds to time-out.

+The following are taken from AWS CloudWatch metrics

+### Area Function

+* Average invocation time
+  * 3 ms
+* Average memory usage
+  * 30 MB

+### Road Surface Area Function

+* Average invocation time
+  * 1800 ms
+* Average memory usage
+  * 28 MB